 That’s part of why I like tracking calories—but I also track my weight and, less frequently, other measures of body-fat percentage.

 If you’re weighing yourself to track your progress, you should weigh yourself every day, not just once per week.
 Then each week, calculate the average for that week.
 This is much better than weighing yourself once per week.
 Here’s why…

-As you’ll see when you get on the scale each day, your weight actually goes up and down kinda randomly day to day.
+As you’ll see for yourself when you get on the scale each day, your weight actually goes up and down kinda randomly day to day.

-The overall trend should be gradually down.
-But some days it’ll go up a pound or two because you ate a salty meal and now your body is temporarily retaining more water.
+The overall trend should be gradually going down.
+But some days, it’ll go up a pound or two because you ate a salty meal and now your body is temporarily holding onto more water.

 Tracking your weight is simple enough, but how do you calculate body-fat percentage and track that?

 Your “body fat percentage” is probably the one number that best represents how lean you are, and therefore how visible your abs will be.

 Usually, under 15% body-fat on men, your abs are pretty visible, depending on the angle, pose, and lighting.
 Around 10%, they become clearly defined.
 Most people who want a six-pack should probably shoot for 10% to 13%.